-Columbia Square, and the historic Marshall When he's not volunteering in the Davenport House, located on East Broughton Street.
-It House, and as a keen fan of classical is through his stewardship of the Marshall architecture, Hugh can be spotted strolling House (the oldest operating and oldest hotel through his two favorite Savannah squares: in Savannah), that Hugh enlightens his guests with a fascinating history-talk, offered which he's quick to note still features all three days a week, about the historic Inn and original architecture.
+Columbia Square, and the historic Marshall When he's not volunteering in the Davenport is through his stewardship of the Marshall architecture, Hugh can be spotted strolling in Savannah), that Hugh enlightens his guests with a fascinating history-talk, offered three days a week, about the historic Inn and Savannah.

-lodgers.
-He also has a vested interest in definition of a dedicated volunteer.
-HSF is educating local youth of the significant impact HSF and the Davenport House Museum had on spearheading the preservation movement by hosting junior interpreters for walking tours and discussions - he can even count two of his three kids as graduates of the Davenport House junior interpreter program.
+Hugh's audience is not limited to his hotel lodgers.
+He also has a vested interest in educating local youth of the significant impact HSF and the Davenport House Museum had on spearheading the preservation movement by hosting junior interpreters for walking tours and discussions - he can even count two of his three kids as graduates of the Davenport House junior interpreter program.